oxylabs/etsy-scraper/README.md

 #### Python code example

-The example below illustrates how you can get a parsed Walmart product page result.
+The example below illustrates how you can get a parsed Etsy product page result.

 ```python
 import requests